mortarsanjaya/imo-A-and-N/README.md

 Formalization (and generalization) of some IMO Shortlist problems, starting from year 2006.

-Number of formalized problems as of June 11, 2023: 63
+Number of formalized problems as of June 11, 2023: 63 Number of formalized problems as of July 17, 2023: 81